imcity-dev/docs-im-city/pages/tokenomics.md

 ----------------

-'
 ### $CTY - The "IM CITY Token"

 ----------------

-The _IM CITY Token_ is the **main token** of the IM CITY platform.
+The _IM CITY Token_ is the **main token** of the IM.CITY platform.
-Starting with the PoC (Proof of Concept) stage of the project the token is issued in a web2 environment on the platform.
+Starting with the PoC (Proof of Concept) stage of the project, the token is issued in a web2 environment on the platform.
 Later, in the MVP (Minimum Viable Product) stage, the token will be issued on crypto networks ([Shimmer]/[IOTA]).

 The _$CTY_ is a rewarding token that is used to reward users for various social participations within communities and organizations and/or for their contributions to the platform.